seansoreilly/abs/README.md

 # ABS MCP Server

 An MCP (Model Context Protocol) server that provides access to the Australian Bureau of Statistics (ABS) Data API.
-This server allows AI assistants to query and analyze ABS statistical data.
+This server allows AI assistants to query and analyze ABS statistical data through the SDMX-ML API.

 ## Features

+- Dynamic discovery of all available ABS datasets via SDMX-ML API
 - Query ABS datasets with optional filters
-- List available datasets and their metadata
-- Support for JSON and CSV response formats
+- Support for multiple data formats (JSON, CSV, XML)
 - Built on the MCP protocol for seamless integration with AI assistants

-## Available Datasets

-Currently supports the following datasets:

-- `ABS_ANNUAL_ERP_LGA2023`: Regional Population by Local Government Area (2023)
-- `ABS_C21_T01_LGA`: 2021 Census, Selected Person Characteristics by Local Government Area
-- `ABS_REGIONAL_ASGS2016`: Regional Statistics by Statistical Area Level 2 (SA2)
+- Caching system for improved performance
+- Comprehensive logging and error handling

 ## Installation